cwchentw/lightweight-cms/content/howto/how-to-create-mdcms-theme.md

 The function to copy assets in a theme to a destination path specified by mdcms.
 Unlike other functions here, it receives one parameter, which represents a destination path.

-[Default theme](https://github.com/cwchentw/mdcms/tree/master/themes/default) of mdcms utilize Sass and Babel as its front end stacks.
-Code written in the two languages requires compilation before deploying to a production environment.
+*Default* theme of mdcms utilize Sass and Babel as its front end stacks.
+Code written in the two languages requires compilation before deploying to production environments.

-Here is the function used by default theme of mdcms:
+Here is the function used by *default* theme of mdcms:

 ```php
 function loadAssets($dest)